Kadecahe/Amplify/README.md

 ## 🔧 Running the tests <a name = "tests"></a>
 You can check the available GraphQL API routes by visiting `https://localhost:8080/graphql`

 I originally began developing this application with Typescript to catch errors before running any code.
-However, when my mother became sick with Covid-19 during the completion of this project, I chose to split my energy between finishing out the project in Javascript to ensure that I could offer the base requirement.
 Typescript, while new to me for this project, was helpful in ensuring that the data I was rendering from the back end to the front was in line wiht what I expectd.

 If you would like to see how I split up tasks, there is a project board available for this app under the projects tab of this repository.